Âé¶¹AV

 News Headlines from NPR

-The deadly floods in Central Texas were caused by extremely heavy rain.
+New York, North Carolina, New Mexico and Texas have all suffered serious flooding this month.
 Climate change is causing even more rain to fall during the heaviest storms.

 KVLU Underwriters